 - Medical services are becoming more expensive.
 If you’re in an accident and need physiotherapy, for example, the cost of an appointment is likely higher today than it would have been in the past.
 Insurance companies have to factor an overall increase in medical expenses into their premiums.

-- Trends in your area show that you’re now at higher risk for collisions, theft, or other incidents.
+- Trends in your area show that you're now at higher risk for collisions, theft, or other incidents.
 Insurance companies need to charge their customers enough that they will be able to pay all claims that are made — so as your risk of making a claim increases, so will the cost of your insurance.
-Your premium may increase if your insurance company’s advanced analytics show that your area has become more prone to congestion or extreme weather events that lead to collisions, for example.
+Your premium may increase if your insurance company's advanced analytics show that your area has become more prone to congestion, extreme weather events that lead to collisions, or crimes like carjackings, for example.

 How you can save on car insurance

 As you can see, there are a number of factors that contribute to increased car insurance premiums, and unfortunately you can’t control every detail that goes into the calculation.
 But the good news is there are plenty of things you can do to lower your premium, from taking advantage of discounts to increasing your deductibles.
 Here are some of the best ways to save on car insurance:

 If you have questions about your own car insurance policy or you want to make sure you’re getting the best price available to you, reach out to your group’s licensed insurance broker today.